-Applications should be submitted via Student Self Service to the Graduate Studies Administrator and will comprise the following:
+Applications should be submitted to the via Student Self Service and will comprise the following:

-^{1.25}(i) Politics
+1.25(i) Politics

+^{4.26}(a) a completed confirmation of status form;

+1.27 Two copies of:

-- ^{1.26}(a) a completed confirmation of status form; - 1.27Two copies of: - ^{1.28}(b) a statement of the thesis title and chapter headings: - (c) a draft introduction; - (d) two additional chapters (or two draft papers for students following the three paper route) intended to form part of the final thesis.
+^{1.28}(b) a statement of the thesis title and chapter headings;

+(c) a draft introduction;

+(d) two additional chapters (or two draft papers for students following the three paper route) intended to form part of the final thesis.
-^{1.29}The combined introduction and the two chapters should not exceed 30,000 words.

-^{1.30}(ii) International Relations

-- 1.31(a) a completed confirmation of status form; - 1.32Two copies of: - 1.33(b) a statement of the thesis title and chapter headings; - (c) a draft introduction; - (d) two additional chapters (or two draft papers for students following the three paper route) intended to form part of the final thesis; - ^{1.34}The combined introduction and the two chapters should not exceed 30,000 words. - ^{1.35}(e) a self-assessment report of progress of no more than 300 words. - ^{1.36}Full details of the timings for submissions and requirements for Confirmation of Status application can be found in the relevant Student Handbook. - ^{1.37}The Graduate Studies Committee will appoint two assessors who will read the work, interview the student and submit a recommendation to the committee in a written report.
-The Graduate Studies Committee will then decide whether Confirmation of Status will be approved. - ^{1.38}A student whose first application for Confirmation of Status is not approved is permitted to make one further application, normally within one term (two terms for part-time students) of the original application, and will granted an extension of one term (up to two terms for part-time students) if necessary.
+^{1.29}The combined introduction and the two chapters should not exceed 30.000 words. ^{1.30}(ii) International Relations ^{1.31}(a) a completed confirmation of status form; 1.32 Two copies of: ^{1.33}(b) a statement of the thesis title and chapter headings; (c) a draft introduction; (d) two additional chapters (or two draft papers for students following the three paper route) intended to form part of the final thesis; ^{1.34}The combined introduction and the two chapters should not exceed 30.000 words. ^{4.35}(e) a self-assessment report of progress of no more than 300 words. ^{4.36}Full details of the timings for submissions and requirements for Confirmation of Status application can be found in the relevant Student Handbook. ^{1.37}The Graduate Studies Committee will appoint two assessors who will read the work, interview the student and submit a recommendation to the committee in a written report.
+The Graduate Studies Committee will then decide whether Confirmation of Status will be approved. ^{4.38}A student whose first application for Confirmation of Status is not approved is permitted to make one further application, normally within one term (two terms for part-time students) of the original application, and will granted an extension of one term (up to two terms for part-time students) if necessary.
 If after the second attempt the DPhil Committee can neither approve the application nor approve transfer to the MLitt, the student will be removed from the Register of Graduate Students.
 1.395.
-Theses

-^{1.40}Theses for the Degree of DPhil which exceed 100,000 words and theses for the Degree of MLitt which exceed 50,000 words, excluding the bibliography, are liable to be rejected unless students have, with the support of their supervisors, been granted permission to exceed the word limit by the Graduate Studies Committee.
-These figures are maxima and students are advised that many successful theses have been significantly shorter.

-^{1.41}Three paper route
+Theses ^{1.40}Theses for the Degree of DPhil which exceed 100,000 words and theses for the Degree of MLitt which exceed 50,000 words, excluding the bibliography, are liable to be rejected unless students have, with the support of their supervisors, been granted permission to exceed the word limit by the Graduate Studies Committee.
+These figures are maxima and students are advised that many successful theses have been significantly shorter. ^{1.41}Three paper route